IMTtugraz/PyQMRI/paper.md

 into a Python script.

-'PyQMRI' and its precedors have been succesfully used in several scientific publications [@Maier:2018].
+'PyQMRI' and its precedors have been succesfully used in several scientific publications.
 To the best of the authors knowledge 'PyQMRI' is the only availabel Python toolbox that offers real 3D regularization for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.